Special Pages 9 min read1,637 words

 Where to continue next

-The most trustworthy next move is usually one approved name page that shows how source layers work and one index page that keeps the generated suggestion in proportion.
+The most trustworthy next move is usually one approved name page that shows how evidence trails work and one index page that keeps the generated suggestion in proportion.
 That might mean pairing a creative spelling with Adriel, Anael, Ariel, Azazel, or Azrael before making any claim about tradition.

 Used well, Angel Name Generator gives the reader a cleaner starting point, not a closed conclusion.
-That is exactly what a strong special-page tool should do.
+That is exactly what a strong special-page tool does.

 After the main reading